JDeokk/CPR-AI-Training/README.md

 # Generative AI Driven CPR Training Improvement

 <img width="550" height="400" alt="CPR_framework" src="framework.png" />

 ## 📖 Overview
-This repository contains the official implementation of the paper **"Generative AI Driven Improvement of Generalized CPR Training Model and Application Study"**.
+This repository contains the official implementation of the paper **"Generative AI Driven Improvement of Generalized CPR Training Model and Application Study"**. *under review*

 The proposed framework utilizes a sensorless approach to evaluate CPR quality using smartphone cameras.
 It consists of three main modules:
 1.  **Preprocessing**: CPR performer detection using **YOLO** and **Optical Flow** analysis for compression count (NOC) estimation.